 Taking on this role for yourself will ensure that you’re able to keep a close eye on your project, while also saving you money from hiring a professional.
 However, this isn’t a small job.
 You’ll need to make sure you have the time to commit to visiting the construction site often, the knowledge to know when works aren’t being correctly executed, and the confidence to deal with tricky situations.
 If confrontation isn’t your strong suit, you might struggle when faced with a contractor who isn’t fulfilling their contractual obligations.

-While many people understand the need for planning permission, building regulations can often be forgotten about.
-These regulations set out all the safety standards your property must comply with, if you fail to meet these standards you could face penalty fines or even be asked to demolish your build.
+While many people understand the need for planning permission, building regulations can often get forgotten.
+These regulations set out all the safety standards your property must comply with.
+If you fail to meet these, you could face penalty fines or even be asked to demolish your build.

 Building regulations are extensive and cover…

 To ensure these guidelines are met, we highly recommend commissioning a building regulations package.
-This can be put together by your architect or by some structural engineers (more on these guys below), and it basically involves adding technical details to the drawings you had put together for the planning stage.
-These highly detailed drawings can then be used by your contractor to meet these requirements.
+This can be put together by your architect or a structural engineer (more on these guys below).
+They will correlate the work of several building regulations specialists into one set of highly detailed drawings, which your contractor can then use during construction to make sure no mistakes are made.